dozd/mongo-mapper/README.md

 ## Why us it?
 - Simple and easy to use.
-- Using standard (MongoDB) way object manipulation.
+- Use standard (MongoDB) way for object manipulation.
 - Works for synchronous as well as asynchronous version of MongoDB Java Driver.
-- It's fast and small - only 12kb dependency.
+- It's fast and small - only 12kB dependency.

 ## Installation